 The Notes will not be secured by any of our assets or any of the assets of our subsidiaries.
 As a result, the Notes are subordinated to any secured indebtedness we or our subsidiaries have currently incurred and may incur in the future (or any indebtedness that is initially unsecured to which we subsequently grant security) to the extent of the value of the assets securing such indebtedness.
-In any liquidation, dissolution, bankruptcy or other similar proceeding, the holders of any of our existing or future secured full payment of their indebtedness before the assets may be used to pay other creditors, including the holders of the Notes.
-In addition, the Notes will rank pari passu with, or equal to, all outstanding and future unsecured indebtedness issued by us and our general liabilities (total liabilities, less debt).
+In any liquidation, dissolution, bankruptcy or other similar proceeding, the holders of any of our existing or future secured indebtedness and the secured indebtedness of our subsidiaries may assert rights against the assets pledged to secure that indebtedness in order to receive full payment of their indebtedness before the assets may be used to pay other creditors, including the holders of the Notes.
+In addition, the Notes will rank pari passu with, or equal to, all outstanding and future unsecured, unsubordinated indebtedness issued by us and our general liabilities (total liabilities, less debt).
+As of September 30, 2020, we had \$224.3 million of debt outstanding of which \$96.3 million was unsecured and unsubordinated indebtedness and \$128.0 million was secured indebtedness.
+None of our current indebtedness will be subordinated to the Notes.